wish5115/obsidian-ii-quicker/README.md

 # Introduction

-The main features of this plugin are: quick insertion of Markdown code, Zen mode, browser search, status bar displaying current document size, user-defined commands, JavaScript and CSS code snippets, draggable status bar, minimize button added to the settings panel, and so on.
+The main features of this plugin are quick insertion of Markdown code, Zen mode, browser search, status bar displaying current document size, user-defined commands, JavaScript and CSS code snippets, draggable status bar, minimize button added to the settings panel, and so on.

 # Features